facelessuser/coloraide/docs/src/markdown/api/index.md

 Description

 -   Retrieves the UCS 1960 (u, v) chromaticity coordinates for a given color or the CIE 1976 UCS (u', v') chromaticity coordinates, the latter being the default.
-If requested, luminance (Y) will also be returned.

 Parameters